-Our Mobile VerifyTM products combine the Mitek MiSnap auto capture experience with a variety of advanced computer vision techniques to provide verification of ID documents.
+Our Mobile Verify $^{TM}$ products combine the Mitek MiSnap auto capture experience with a variety of advanced computer vision techniques to provide verification of ID documents.
 Mobile Verify provides a check of authenticity of U.S. state-issued driver's licenses and includes full global coverage.
 These products enable banks and other businesses to improve KYC processes.
 This is especially valuable to highly regulated industries with a large and growing percentage of transactions conducted remotely via mobile devices.
 These products also enable trust to be achieved on peer-to-peer and merchant processing networks where identity is an inherent part of the transaction.
-Mobile Verify customers include international money transfer, payments and global information services providers.
+Mobile Verify customers include international payments, financial services and information services providers.